Lambda-X/lambdax-blog/resources/templates/md/posts/2016-04-18-state-management-in-clojure.md

 First, we need to know that in Clojure there is a difference between _state_ and _identity_.

-_State_ refers to immutable data: a state is the value an identity points to at a particular time.
+_State_ refers to immutable data: a state is the value an identity refers to at a particular point in time.
 State never changes.

 An _identity_ unifies different values over the time.
-Identity types are mutable references to immutable values and can be modeled by using one of the four references types: _vars_, _atoms_, _agents_ and _refs_.
+Identity types are mutable references to immutable values and can be modeled by using one of the four reference types: _vars_, _atoms_, _agents_ and _refs_.

 ### *Example*

 In order to explain better the concepts behind state management we'll use the best cat on Earth, Simon's Cat, as our example.
 Simon's Cat is an identity.
-Simon's Cat promised to his girlfriend to go to the Halloween party.
-But Simon's Cat is really scared of spiders, and at the Halloween party there will be many of them everywhere.
+Simon's Cat promised to his girlfriend to go to the Halloween party, but he's really scared of spiders, and at the Halloween party there will be many of them everywhere.
 So he's trying to hide into a box, and as you can see, the box is too small.
 Every move he makes can be thought as one state.